mengchuangji/SRNGF/README.md

 ```

 ## Contact
-If you have any problem about our code, feel free to contact 4120105144@stu.edu.xjtu.cn, 2279767412@qq.com or describe your problem in Issues
+If you have any problem about our code, feel free to contact cjmeng@xjtu.edu.cn, 2279767412@qq.com or describe your problem in Issues